 There is a certain type of person–the type, perhaps, who values diversity over competence–who vociferously supports absolute equity in the workplace, whether it makes sense or not.
 If 50.27 percent of the population is female then, by god, exactly the same percentage of test pilots, brigadier generals, astrophysicists, and hedge fund managers should be as well.
 And any downward deviation, however slight, is proof of the malign influence of the Patriarchy, which must be corrected.
 Oddly, and I am sure this is an oversight, no workplace-equity activist ever seems overly concerned that nearly 100 percent of sanitation workers, roughnecks, coal miners, and ditch diggers are male, though.

 Why anyone would ever expect the world to actually work like this is completely baffling to me.
 I can only conclude that people who think that it should imagine that there is some sort of Fairness Doctrine governing human behavior, and that this Doctrine somehow overrides all biological and physical realities.
 There must always be perfect equivalence between males and females in all endeavors because any other scenario would be unjust, and therefore unthinkable.
-Obviously, Nature supports equal outcomes.
+And because, obviously, Nature supports equal outcomes.

 Yet despite all the talk about gender “equity,” you get the keen sense that those who push it the hardest see the sexes as anything but equal.
 In certain circles, those who bear the y-chromosome are derided at every opportunity by harridans with agendas, who endlessly, enthusiastically defame the masculine gender despite understanding it every bit as well as a chimpanzee understands the Bernoulli Effect.
 Men, we are informed, are incompetent and uncouth beasts who do little worthwhile, unfairly hog the credit, and just sort of skate through life, milking their “male privilege” for everything it is worth.
 Some take an even dimmer view of the masculine gender.